pawelwojkiewicz/task-angular/README.md

 5. Create a new component called 'colors'
 6. In the 'colors' component display a table with data provided in assets/data/colors.json (optional: add sorting and pagination to the table)

 7. Implement routing for the 'elements-list' and 'colors' components.
-Display each of them inside .content in app.component
+Display the routing result inside .content in app.component
 8. In app.component add menu that opens on button click and add routes to the 'elements-list' and 'colors' components
 9. On application start redirect to the 'colors' component